darylknight/boilerplate/README.md

 ## DDEV + Vite Notes

-I never got static assets working correctly with Vite, so I've added a post-start hook to DDEV (in config.yaml) that will run `npm run build` whenever the DDEV container starts.
-This will copy static assets like fonts from `src/public` into `web/dist` on build, so those files will be available when running npm run dev.
-This is also why @font-face rules are defined in `_includes/fonts.twig` instead of in CSS, because there was no way to get the font URLs resolving during `npm run dev` AND `npm run build`.
-In addition, it will also run `composer install` to make sure local packages are in sync with the repo (assuming you pulled down first)
+When referring to static assets in CSS like fonts and images, refer to them relative to the src/public folder.
+So fonts will be at /fonts/

+### DDEV Hooks

+If you're using DDEV, note the post-start hooks in config.yaml:

+```
+hooks:
+   post-start:
+      - exec: npm install
+      - exec: npm run build
+      - exec: composer install
+```

+These will:

+-  Install npm packages so the build process can run
+-  Build the project and copy static assets from src/public to web/dist
+-  Install Craft + plugins, then run migrations (see "Composer Scripts" below for explanation)

+These will run every time the container starts to make sure you have the same packages installed as any other developer working on the site.

 ## Project Config

 This Craft website uses [Project Config](https://craftcms.com/docs/4.x/project-config.html).
 This has a few implications when there are multiple developers working on the same project.

-1. Whenever you start work on a project, check for changes in the remote branch.
-If there are, pull these down and run `composer install`.
+-  Whenever you start work on a project, check for changes in the remote branch.
+If there are any, pull these down and run `composer install`.
 This will also run the scripts at the bottom of `composer.json`, which will run Project Config migrations on your local database.
-2. If there are Project Config merge conflicts, it normally just means the `dateModifed` in `project.yaml` has changed, but please check you're not deleting files another developer has set up.
+-  If there are Project Config merge conflicts, it normally just means the `dateModifed` in `project.yaml` has changed, but please check you're not deleting files another developer has set up.
-3. Make sure that when you deploy to the server, it runs `composer install --no-interaction`.
-This will also run the scripts listed at the bottom of `composer.json`.

-Never overwrite the staging or production database with a local copy.
+-  Never overwrite the staging or production database with a local copy.
-All database structure changes are made locally.
+-  All database structure changes are made locally.
 Those changes are stored in Project Config, and applied to the staging and production databases on deployment.
-No database changes are permitted on staging or production sites.
+No database structure changes are permitted on staging or production sites.

 ## Installation

-### DDEV Setup

-If you're using DDEV, note the post-start hooks in config.yaml:

-```
-hooks:
-   post-start:
-      - exec: npm install // install npm packages so the build process can run
-      - exec: npm run build // build the project and make sure assets have been copied from src/public to web/dist/
-      - exec: composer install // install Craft + plugins, run migrations
-```

-These will run every time the container starts to make sure you have the same packages installed as any other developer working on the site.

 ### Creating a new site from this Boilerplate

 -  Create a new repository using this one as a template
 -  Clone the site
--  Create an empty database for the site
+-  If you're not using DDEV, create an empty database for the site
--  Duplicate the `.env.example` file as `.env`.
+-  Duplicate the `.env.example` file as `.env` (DDEV will do this for you and fill in some details).
 Update the Database Configuration, change the `CRAFT_ENVIRONMENT` variable to `dev`, update the `PRIMARY_SITE_URL` and `BASE_PATH`
 -  Enter a `CP_TRIGGER`.
 This defaults to `control` if left blank
 -  Enter `on` for `SYSTEM_STATUS`
 -  Run `npm update` to install the latest packages from `package.json`
 -  Run `composer install` to install Craft and it's plugins from `composer.json`
--  Run `./craft setup`
+-  Run `./craft setup` (or `ddev craft setup`)
 -  Optionally, duplicate `scripts/.env.sh.example` as `scripts/.env.sh` and update it with the correct paths for your local environment if you want to use [Craft Scripts](https://github.com/nystudio107/craft-scripts) for pulling the database and assets through the command line.
+This does not work with DDEV (use rsync instead).
 -  Update the details in `package.json`
 -  Update the site details in this README.md file